BirdeeHub/tomlua/README.md

 Maybe it will also get a real README, and some proper build instructions (although, it is in a nix flake so you can flake.nix for now idk)

-Basic benchmarking shows decode approaches 1.25 cjson in speed though so far.
-So that is cool.
+Basic benchmarking shows decode compares at between 1.25-200 cjson in speed.

 ```c
 enum ValueType {